Smith County, Kansas

-Smith County (standard abbreviation: SM) is a county located in the U.S. state of Kansas.
+Smith County is a county located in the U.S. state of Kansas.
+Its county seat is Smith Center.
 As of the 2020 census, the population was 3,570.
-Its county seat is Smith Center.
-The county is named in memory of Maj.
-J. Nelson Smith, who was part of the 2nd Colorado Cavalry, killed in action at the Battle of Westport on October 21, 1864.
+The county is named in memory of J. Nelson Smith, a major in the 2nd Colorado Cavalry, killed at the Battle of Westport on October 21, 1864.
 The geographic center of the contiguous United States is located within the county, near Lebanon.

 History

 Early history

-For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
+For many millennia, the Great Plains of North America were inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.